SeamlessEdit: Background Noise Aware Zero-Shot Speech Editing with in-Context Enhancement: Methods

-Once the sparse coefficients $X_p$ are estimated, the speech signal undergoes a Butterworth filtering to enhance the desired frequency components while suppressing residual noise.
-The transfer function of the Butterworth filter is defined as:
+Once the sparse coefficients $X_p$ are estimated, the speech signal undergoes a Butterworth filter to enhance the desired frequency components while suppressing residual noise.
+The transfer function of the Butterworth filter is defined as follows:

 where $b_k$ and $a_k$ are the filter coefficients in the numerator and the denominator, respectively.
 To minimize phase distortion, forward and backward filtering are applied on $X_p$ using the SBL-enhanced filter $H(z)$, ensuring that the final speech signal $X_l$ maintains high intelligibility: